 For our entrées, we ordered items ranging from Tenderloin & Bleu Flatbread to Greek Salad topped with Roasted Salmon, and Grouper Fingers to Grilled Mahi Sandwich.
 Prices ranged from $12-16 for most items.
 The flatbread looked most appealing and the salads had vibrant colored vegetables and looked perfect.
 The grouper fingers were just average and the tartar sauce was basic.
 Nobody raved about their meal, something that almost always occurs with a big group of ladies.

 All in all, the ambiance of the Patio Seafood Tavern was a great one.
 If they feature live outdoor entertainment, like the past occupants have offered, they should maintain a nice seasonal business.
-The service was good, maybe better than most restaurants in Vero Beach, but the food was lacking and extremely overpriced, especially not being on the beach.
+The service was good, maybe better than most restaurants in Vero Beach, but the food was lacking and very overpriced, especially not being on the beach.
 I wish them all the luck because it is a good location and a beautiful venue, but in a city with much competition, food taste is of utmost importance.

 My Rating Scale 1 (lowest) to 10 (highest): 7